drreynolds/smuhpc-workshop/source/session_3.rst

 Linux Processes
 --------------------

-A process is an executing program identified by a unique PID (process identifier).
+A :index:`process` is an executing program identified by a unique PID (process identifier).
 To see information about your processes, with their associated PID and status, type

 .. code-block:: bash